Rumidom/ugif/README.md

 - [x] Add option to hold the decompressed image in memory
 - [x] Add animation support
 - [x] Use 1 bit per color to save ram on monocrome mode
+- [] Implement all disposal methods for compatibility
 - [] Optimize with native/viper decorators

 # LICENSE: